 ETS conducts TOEFL exams at least every month.
 And the good thing is that you will have enough time to prepare for the exams.
 If you like, you can schedule and book a center by visiting their official site.
-That makes it even more flexible, especially if you have other important things to attend to.
+That makes it even more flexible, especially if you have other important things to attend.

 So How Do I Register

 - There's an online registration option, which you can access by visiting their official website.
 The advantage is that you can register anytime of the day and on any date because their site is open 24/7.
-This is way more quick and fast.
+It is way more quick and fast.
 All you need is a stable internet connection to register for the examination, exclusive of the registration fees.

 - Mail registration - You can register via mail.
-You can fill the details and send them via email, which is a quick option.
-All you need is a stable internet connection and a valid email address and you are good to go, exclusive of the registration fees.
+You can fill in the details and send them via email, which is a quick option.
+All you need is a stable internet connection and a valid email address, and you are good to go, exclusive of the registration fees.
 And while they don't list their email on their website, you can submit your request through this form on their contact page.

 TOEFL Exam Fees